Softmotions/aws4/README.md

-# AWS API HTTP client library written in pure C
+# AWS API HTTP client library in pure C

 AWS4 is an low level client library used for signing and sending to Amazon Webservices HTTP API.